 Do the 'Boogie Woogie' for Sustainability

-Net Zero (NZE) is being pursued through the design and construction of this project, making the Obama Sports Complex the City of LA's first NZE construction.
+Net Zero (NZE) is being pursued through the design and construction of this project, making the Obama Sports Center the City of LA's first NZE construction.
 Extensive daylighting through solar tubes , natural ventilation, and a rooftop solar array will support the operations of the new facilities.
 In addition, we have included a higher-than-standard number of electric vehicle charging stations to encourage the use of eco-friendly cars, and bike racks to promote alternative transit use with the nearby Metrolink.

 Drought tolerant landscaping has been developed in partnership with Hood Design Studio and takes inspiration from Piet Mondrian’s painting, “Boogie Woogie.”
 Five distinct ecologies will be implemented in a grid-like pattern —high desert, canyon, coastal, chaparral, and medicinal—to physically tie the buildings and sports fields together while giving the community attractive and useable parkland in the voids between facilities.